pedromakaveli/Forum-Support/README.md

 ## About the project

 This is a simple ticket dashboard in Laravel.
 The purpose of this project was to practice using Laravel and make it workable.
-The purpose of this project was to practice using Laravel and make it workable.
 The design part was left aside and the focus was given to the back-end of the project, in a new commit I may be able to make the screen more pleasant.

 ## How to run the project